CiaranCrowley/FYP/README.md

 ***

-## Create a .env file in the project folder.
+## Create a .env file in the project folder

 Create a Firebase Project with a Firestore database and configure it approriately.
 > Ensure you Firestore Collection is named "data"

 In the Project settings, pull the values matching those below.

 ```bash
 REACT_APP_FIREBASE_AUTH_DOMAIN=
 REACT_APP_FIREBASE_PROJECT_ID=